Mirantis/hmc/docs/index.md

 ## Providers
-HMC leverage the Cluster API provider ecosystem, the following providers have had templates created and validated
+HMC leverages the Cluster API provider ecosystem, the following providers have had templates created and validated